blakejohnson/qiskit-ibm-runtime/README.md

         job = self.provider.runtime.run(program_id, ...)
         ```

-- Once the PR is merged, the program is uploaded and made public on both staging and production IQX.
+- Once the PR is merged, the program is uploaded and made public on both staging and production.
 The CI will also fix the program ID to make it pretty (e.g. changing `hello-world-ro3PBBMNB9` to `hello-world`).
-The program is, however, _not_ published on IBM Cloud Runtime by default.
-If
-you want your program to also be on IBM Cloud Runtime, update the `program_config.yaml` file to include
-it under `cloud_runtime_programs`.

 The same process can be used to update an existing public program.